Cave Story

 Independent video game developer Nicalis worked with Amaya to port the game to WiiWare and DSiWare in 2010.
 An enhanced version, Cave Story+, was released for Steam in November 2011, and the original game was released for the Nintendo 3DS in October 2012 with added content.
 A 3D remake of the game, titled Cave Story 3D, was developed by Nicalis and published by NIS America for the Nintendo 3DS in November 2011.
 A port of Cave Story+ for the Nintendo Switch was released in June 2017.

-The fast-paced gameplay of Cave Story revolves around Quote, a robot who wakes up suffering amnesia and who must explore and blast his way through cavernous areas in order to figure out his backstory and escape from the cave.
+Cave Story revolves around Quote, a robot who wakes up suffering from amnesia and explores in diverse cavernous areas in order to uncover his backstory and escape from the cave.
 The character gains access to new areas as he powers up his weapons by collecting triangular experience crystals and solves various platforming puzzles.
 Quote speaks to non-player characters scattered around the game world in order to learn more about the world and its inhabitants.

 Gameplay

 The player controls the on-screen character directly using a keyboard or gamepad.
-The player progresses by navigating platform game puzzles and shooting enemies with the equipped weapon.
+They progress by navigating platforming challenges and shooting enemies with the equipped weapon.
 When the player collects multiple weapons, they may be toggled at any time with the press of a button.
-Defeating all the enemies sometimes yields yellow triangular objects, which give experience points to weapons when collected.
+Defeating enemies may yield yellow triangular crystals, which give experience points to weapons when collected, hearts that partially restore their health, or missile ammunition.
 Weapons may be improved up to level three, but taking damage causes weapons to lose experience and levels.
 Health and missile capacity upgrades are scattered throughout the game world.
-The player must interact with a variety of non-player characters and objects to complete the game.
+The player also interacts with many non-player characters and objects while playing the game.

 Plot

 Setting

 Cave Story takes place within the cavernous interior of a floating island.
 The island is populated by Mimiga, a race of sentient, rabbit-like creatures.
 A particular species of red flower that grows in the island causes the normally peaceful Mimiga to fall into a violent frenzy when ingested.
 The island also conceals an artifact called the Demon Crown, which has vast magical powers.
-An army of robot soldiers was sent to the floating island on a military expedition, seeking to harness the Demon Crown as a weapon for wars on the surface.
+An army of robot soldiers were sent to the floating island on a military expedition, seeking to harness the Demon Crown as a weapon for wars on the surface.
 These robots slaughtered the Mimiga indiscriminately in their search for the crown, but were defeated when the Mimiga decided to eat the red flowers as a last resort.
-Shortly before the game begins, Professor Booster, the Sakamoto family, and various assistants formed a scientific party to research the island, but they became stranded when their medical doctor managed to acquire the Crown; he then forced the expedition to search for the red flowers.
+Shortly before the game begins, Professor Booster, the Sakamoto family, and various assistants formed a scientific party to research the island, but they became stranded when their medical doctor, Fuyuhiko Date, managed to acquire the Crown; he then forced the expedition to search for the red flowers.